lin-stephanie/astro-loaders/packages/astro-loader-github-releases/README.md

 This package provides GitHub releases loaders for Astro projects.
 It includes:

-- `githubReleasesLoader` – Loads releases at build time.
-Supports two modes: load from a user’s commit history or from a list of repositories.
+- `githubReleasesLoader` – Loads releases from a list of repositories at build time.
-- `liveGithubReleasesLoader` – Fetches releases at runtime on each request.
-Supports the same two modes when fetching multiple releases, or fetches a single release by its identifier.
+- `liveGithubReleasesLoader` – Fetches releases at runtime on each request — releases from a list of repositories or a single release by its identifier.

 ## Installation